brunomsantiago/subsea_inpainting/readme.md

 #### 3.1.2.
 Deepfill v1

-Deepfill ([v1 paper](https://arxiv.org/abs/1801.07892), [v1 repo](https://github.com/JiahuiYu/generative_inpainting/tree/v1.0.0), [v2 paper](https://arxiv.org/abs/1806.03589), [v2 repo](https://github.com/JiahuiYu/generative_inpainting/tree/v2.0.0)) is inpainting technique based on deep neural networks.
+Deepfill ([v1 paper](https://arxiv.org/abs/1801.07892), [v1 code](https://github.com/JiahuiYu/generative_inpainting/tree/v1.0.0), [v2 paper](https://arxiv.org/abs/1806.03589), [v2 code](https://github.com/JiahuiYu/generative_inpainting/tree/v2.0.0)) is inpainting technique based on deep neural networks.
 From Deepfill v1 paper abstract:

 > "... a new deep generative model-based approach which can not only synthesize novel image structures but also explicitly utilize surrounding image features as references during network training to make better predictions.
 The model is a feed-forward, fully convolutional neural network which can process images with multiple holes at arbitrary locations and with variable sizes during the test time"

 Although Deepfill v1 and v2 have their official implementations on github, I didn't used them.
-I used v1 implementation from [FGVC repo](https://github.com/vt-vl-lab/FGVC) (see more details below), which uses Deepfill v1 as part of its processing pipeline.
+I used v1 implementation from FGVC (see more details below), which uses Deepfill v1 as part of its processing pipeline.

 #### 3.1.3.
 Hifill